Public School Safety

 - Damage – Water and roof damage have been extensive in some of the hardest-hit areas.

-- Transportation – Many of the school
+- Transportation – Many

 After a high school student is publicly humiliated for wearing a t-shirt to school supporting her favorite political candidate, the question of free speech vs. school dress code returns to the spotlight.